RAS-University/robotic-courses/docs/chap1_basic_motion_ctrl/kinematics.md

 Understanding this concept is powerful because it provides deeper insight into robot movements, especially when dealing with practical scenarios involving complex rotations or articulations around joints positioned away from the base.

-Let is get familiriar with this type of method doing similar exercise:
+let's get familiriar with this type of method doing similar exercise:

 <!-- Mathematical Development Questions -->
 <details markdown="1">
   <summary>Mathematical Development Questions</summary>

-Let is consider this following robotic arm.
+let's consider this following robotic arm.
 Give the forward kinematic model that expresses the coordinates (x,y) of point P as a function of the joint coordinates $\theta_1$ and $\theta_2$

 <figure style="text-align:center;">
   <img src="{{ site.baseurl }}/assets/images/kinematics/ex1_chap4.png" width="450" height="auto" alt="Fig 1">